samay90/classroom_management_backend_hackathon/README.md

         - Main user must be the creator of the class
         - Cannot modify himself
         - If action_type is M then action should provided
     - Response : Basic
+9) Add Resource (POST) (/classroom/:class_id/resource/new)
+    - Allowed Fields : title, body, attachements
+    - Required Fields : title
+    - Header :  Bearer Token
+    - Conditons :
+        - User must be a part and creator or teacher of the classroom.
+        - title should be less 50chars and body must be less than 200chars.
+        - attachments is files
+    - Response : Basic